WesVpool/Bus-Tracker/README.md

 ## Roadmap for Future Improvements
 - Add info for each marker that states bus number
 - Add click buttons for zooming in and out
-- Add ability to chage routes and cities
+- Add ability to chage routes and cities.

 ## License
 Copyright 2022 Weston Vanderpool